In this video, motorhome expert Dave Hurrell answers a series of questions about the importance of safely loading your motorhome before your travels.

 - If you have a TV make sure it’s stowed correctly.
 Even if it’s mounted, take it out of its mount, wrap it, and put it in a low locker face down, or under a cushion so that it can’t move around when you’re travelling.

 - Don’t carry too much fresh water.
 The more water you carry, the more you’re eating into your payload.
-It’s a good idea to drain the water tank down and make sure you don’t travel with a full tank so it gives you more payload and improves the handling of the vehicle.
+It’s a good idea to drain the water tank down.
+Make sure you don’t travel with a full tank, it gives you more payload and improves the handling of the vehicle.
 Some motorhomes, allow you to lower the contents of the water tank to 20 or 50 litres with a special internal valve.

 - Look carefully at how much food you’re carrying.
 Don’t carry too much – you can always shop when you reach your destination or eat locally.

-- Make sure that the fridge is latched, so the contents don’t distribute themselves around the inside of your motorhome whilst driving!
+- Make sure that the fridge is latched.
+That way the contents don’t distribute themselves around the inside of your motorhome whilst driving!